oracle-livelabs/database/sharding/standard/elastic-scaling/elastic-scaling.md

 - Run the demo application again with 3 shards.

 ### Prerequisites

-This lab assumes you have already completed the following:
+This lab assumes you have:
-- Sharded database deployment
+- An Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
+    - Lab: Initialize Environment
+    - Lab: Oracle Shard Database Deployment
+    - Lab: Setup a Non-Sharded Application.
-- Migrate application to sharded database
+    - Lab: Migrate Application to Sharded Database

 ## Task 1: Add the New Shard